lrotermund/blog/content/posts/mastering-microservices.md

 - The related articles, as here the customer is shown what all fits to this product and what else he should think about
 - The customers also bought articles, because here the customer is shown that...
-  - other customers have already purchased this item, and...
+  - Other customers have already purchased this item, and...
-  - these other customers bought other articles that went well with the current article
+  - These other customers bought other articles that went well with the current article

 ##### Team Decide